jpuka/mushi-identifier/README.md

 ## 4 Project structure

-Based on Cookiecutter data science with some modifications.
+The project structure is loosely based on the Cookiecutter data science [link] template.

 ```bash
 ├── data